 If you're ready to recover from your divorce, I can help.
 Personalized coaching with me will allow you to put your where it belongs - on your recovery.
 We'll achieve this by addressing each issue you face, each emotion you feel, and dispelling each of your fears.

 Here's how it works.
-Try out a coaching session with me by scheduling a FREE 30-minute Complimentary Consultation.
+Try out a reduced cost 30-minute private coaching session with me.
 If we both believe that working together will help you recover from your divorce more quickly, then we'll discuss how we will make that happen.
 If we don't agree that working together now is in your best interest, you'll still leave the session knowing my suggestions for your next steps to recover from your divorce.

-Still not sure if you'd like to schedule a Complimentary Consultation?
+Still not sure if you'd like to schedule your first private coaching session?
 Here's what one woman who successfully recovered from her divorce had to say about working with me:

 "If only I could capture this positive feeling and put it in a bottle and take a whiff/swig from it whenever I feel down.
 I always have a great time chatting to you and it amazes me how much 'stuff' comes out of our discussions.
 I am thoroughly enjoying our sessions and feel that they and you have been a TREMENDOUS help.
 Thanks so much for all you have helped me do and accomplish in such a short period of time."